 - Personality characteristics – Characteristics such as being highly competitive, a workaholic, impulsive, or easily bored can increase the development of gambling addiction.

-For many people, gambling is harmless fun.
-But, a gambling addiction can seriously affect a person’s mental health.
+For many people, gambling is harmless fun, but a gambling addiction can seriously affect mental health.
 In fact, gambling addictions can lead to mental disorders, which worsen the gambling addiction.
-Rehab for gambling addiction should include treatment for co-occurring mental health disorders.
+That’s why gambling therapy includes treatment for co-occurring mental health disorders.

 Many people feel moments of depression temporarily.
-But, for people with a gambling addiction, co-occurring depression can be heightened.
-This is because people with gambling addictions typically gamble more than they mean to, create more financial issues, and are unsuccessful when they try to stop gambling.
+But for people with a gambling addiction, co-occurring depression may increase.
+This is because people with gambling addictions typically gamble more than they mean to, create more financial issues for themselves, and are unsuccessful when they try to stop gambling.

 People struggling with gambling addictions may have trouble finding joy in anything other than gambling.
-Co-occurring depression in those with gambling addictions can lead to suicidal thoughts.
-Seeking gambling rehab is crucial in treating co-occurring depression.
+Co-occurring depression in those with a gambling addiction can lead to suicidal thoughts, making it crucial to seek therapy.

-Post-traumatic stress disorder (PTSD) is experiencing debilitating stress and anxiety levels due to previous trauma.
+Post-traumatic stress disorder (PTSD) is when you experience debilitating stress and anxiety levels due to previous trauma.
 Evidence suggests a link between gambling and PTSD.

-Similar to gambling and co-occurring depression, compulsive gamblers often gamble to cope with their PTSD.
-Dual diagnosis gambling rehab centers treat gambling addictions and co-occurring mental health disorders such as PTSD.
+Similar to gambling and co-occurring depression, compulsive gamblers often gamble to cope with PTSD.
+Dual-diagnosis gambling therapy incorporates evidence-based treatment for health disorders such as PTSD.

 Like all addictions, gambling addiction is manageable but not curable.
-Gambling rehab uses a variety of therapies to teach coping skills to prevent a gambling relapse.
-Rehab for gambling addiction also teaches people how to have a healthy relationship with money.
+Gambling therapy involves teaching of coping skills to prevent a gambling relapse.
+Therapy for gambling addiction also teaches you how to have a healthy relationship with money.

 Compulsive gamblers often attend outpatient treatment for gambling addiction.
-Outpatient treatment allows compulsive gmablers to participate in various therapies while still working and tending to their daily responsibilities.
-Outpatient rehab for gambling addiction typically includes attending 12-step meetings such as Gamblers Anonymous (GA).
+Outpatient treatment allows compulsive gamblers to participate in various therapies while still working and tending to their daily responsibilities.
+In addition to individual and group therapy and support, outpatient therapy for gambling addiction typically includes attending 12-step meetings such as Gamblers Anonymous (GA).

-During individual therapy, a person works one-on-one with a therapist.
-A therapist may use various therapies, such as Motivational Interviewing (MI), to help manage a person’s gambling addiction.
-Individual therapy can help:
+During individual gambling therapy, you’ll work one-on-one with a therapist.
+The therapist may use a variety of techniques, such as motivational interviewing (MI), to help manage your gambling addiction.
+Individual therapy can help you: